mpwillson/wator/README.md

 ## Usage

-A. K. Dwedney's original paper can be found [here](http://home.cc.gatech.edu/biocs1/uploads/2/wator_dewdney.pdf).
+More information on Wator can be found on[Wikipedia](https://en.wikipedia.org/wiki/Wa-Tor).
+A. K. Dwedney's original paper seems to have disappeared.

 The only real difference between this version and the original is that fish and sharks can move/hunt diagonally as well as orthogonally.